cheon7886/SeoryeongGifted/README.md

 ##Usage

-This code need some time if you have large file, so i recommend PyPy.
+We categrized processes of data analysis by three codes, to have a compatibility with parallel processing.

+In the case of large files, we recommend PyPy.
 You can install it like this(if you use Ubuntu):

     'sudo apt-get install pypy'

-If not, you need to build fully with [raw binary](http://pypy.org/download.html).
+Build source can be found from here: [raw binary](http://pypy.org/download.html).

 ##Run

 This code is for linux users, So i used option parsing for convenience.

-Fileparsing.py: this is for making raw KakaoTalk file into data minable csv file.
+Fileparsing.py: make raw a KakaoTalk log into parsable-formed csv file.
 It delete korean strings and replace senders' name.

     sudo python fileparsing.py -c <countername> -d <directory> -o <outputfile>

-CSVRefiner.py: this is for making csv file's times into minute-series.
+CSVRefiner.py: refine csv file's times into minute-series.

     sudo python CSVRefiner.py -f <filedirectory> -o <outputdir>

-FinalSorter.py: this is for selecting useful keyword, one sender, and try cumulative summing.
+FinalSorter.py: select useful keyword of specific sender, and run cumulative summing.

     sudo python FinalSorter.py -w <whoname> -k <keyword> -d <directory>